mwbowers/mwbowers.github.io/manuals/configuration/configure-expo-website.md

 ASP.NET Core websites can have [many sources](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) that control their configuration.

-Monarch produced sites use the appsettings.json file to control some of the specific configuration values affecting the behavior of the ASNA.QSys.Expo libraries.
+Monarch produced sites use the `appsettings.json` file to control some of the specific configuration values affecting the behavior of the ASNA.QSys.Expo libraries.

-While this document will refer to this configuration values in the appseting.json file, other configuration sources may be used as described in the [ASP.NET Core configuration documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration).
+While this document will refer to these configuration values in the `appseting.json` file, other configuration sources may be used as described in the [ASP.NET Core configuration documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration).

-## appsettings.json File
+## `appsettings.json` File
-The following shows the typical appsettings.json  file produced by Monarch Cocoon:
+The following shows the typical `appsettings.json`  file produced by Monarch Cocoon:

 ```json
 {